Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Related Work

 \subsection{Copulas in Biomedical Statistics and Model Fusion}

-Copula models provide a structured approach to describing the relationship between multiple variables, separating their individual behavior from their dependence on each other \citep{Nelsen2006}.
-In biostatistics, copulas have been utilized to analyze bivariate and multivariate survival outcomes, enabling flexible modeling even when data are censored.
-Shih and Louis developed methods for estimating association in copula models for bivariate survival data, showing that these approaches can handle complex relationships in time-to-event outcomes \citep{shih1995copula}.
-More recently, Gasparini and Humphreys employed a copula-based model to link tumor growth, nodal spread, and distant metastasis in breast cancer, while maintaining the individual models' interpretability \citep{gasparini2022natural}.
+Copula models provide a structured approach to describing the relationship between multiple variables while separating their marginal behavior from their dependence structure \cite{Nelsen2006}.
+In biostatistics, copulas have been used to analyze bivariate and multivariate survival outcomes, allowing flexible modeling even when data are censored.
+Shih and Louis developed methods for estimating association in copula models for bivariate survival data, showing that these approaches can accommodate complex relationships in time-to-event outcomes \cite{shih1995copula}.
+More recently, Gasparini and Humphreys used a copula-based model to link tumor growth, nodal spread, and distant metastasis in breast cancer while preserving interpretability of the component relationships \cite{gasparini2022natural}.

-Copulas have also been used to model genomic and biomedical data outside of survival analysis.
-Zhang and Shi developed a mixture copula Bayesian network for multimodal genomic data, enabling flexible, non-Gaussian relationships in network models and enhancing predictions compared to Gaussian Bayesian networks \citep{zhang2017mixture}.
-In perioperative risk modeling and other clinical uses, pair-copula (vine) models have been used for patient risk profiling, and studies show that copula-based classifiers can provide better calibration and lower Brier scores than traditional regression or random-forest models when risk factors have uneven dependence in the tails \citep{sahin2025probabilistic}.
+Copulas have also been used to model genomic and biomedical data outside survival analysis.
+Zhang and Shi developed a mixture-copula Bayesian network for multimodal genomic data, allowing flexible non-Gaussian dependence structures in network models and improving predictive performance relative to Gaussian Bayesian networks \cite{zhang2017mixture}.
+Copula-based constructions, including pair-copula and vine copula approaches, have been applied to classification problems, demonstrating improved prediction and calibration when underlying predictor relationships are non-linear or exhibit varying dependence structures \cite{sahin2025probabilistic}.

-Copula-based fusion has also been applied outside of medicine to combine machine learning models.
-For example, Cumani developed a score-level fusion model for speaker verification, where a Gaussian copula models the joint distribution of scores from different systems, leading to better calibration and verification than linear fusion \citep{cumani2025copula}.
-In survival analysis, Kim combined copula-based random forests with deep learning to estimate varied treatment effects, showing that copulas can capture complex dependencies that standard ensemble methods might miss \citep{kim2025integrating}.
-These studies show that copulas can be a useful tool for combining models and making predictions that account for dependencies.
+Outside of medicine, copula-based fusion has been used to combine outputs from multiple machine learning systems.
+For instance, copula-based fusion techniques have been applied in biometric and pattern recognition contexts, where modeling the joint behavior of system outputs can enhance calibration relative to linear fusion methods \cite{cumani2025copula}.
+Copula-based approaches have also been integrated into hybrid machine learning frameworks to capture dependence structures in time-to-event and other predictive settings \cite{kim2025integrating}.
+Taken together, these studies suggest that copulas can serve as a useful tool for combining predictive models while accounting for dependence between their outputs.